betsyval/data-sharing-workshop/_episodes/break_1.md

 order: 75000

 ---
-This is a time for you to get some refreshment and clear your mind a little in preparation for the next part of the workshop.
+This is the time to grab a coffee and ask questions if needed